oxcompsoc/learntocode/session1/README.md

 The [Oxford University Computer Society][compsoc] was founded in 1978, making it one of the oldest university computing societies in the country.

-This year, we will be holding Thursday Talks from both academics and sponsor / Workshops on Thursdays (Weeks 2-8 5-6pm).
+This year, we will be holding Thursday Talks from both academics and sponsors / Workshops on Thursdays.
 Learn to code and socials on Saturdays (Weeks 1-7 7pm).

 [Refer to our website for more and latest details of all events.][compsoc]

 [compsoc]: https://ox.compsoc.net